 Instant messaging including Facebook Messenger, Twitter and Instagram Direct Messaging or apps such WhatsApp give customers the chance to communicate on a personal one-on-one level.
 Not only is this beneficial for the speed that the customers will receive their reply, but also helps businesses cut costs.

 In 2018, don’t just wait for an assistance query before you engage.
 If somebody tags you in a photo when wearing your clothes, compliment them.
 If you have been told of successes of using your product, congratulate them.

 A little goes a long way in customer engagement.

 LIVE STREAMING AND VIDEOS

-A survey found that 82 percent of consumers prefer to watch live videos over regular social media updates and written blogs, expected to increase even further during 2018, meaning live streaming is not a social marketing tool you should be sitting on.
+A survey found that 82 per cent of consumers prefers to watch live videos over regular social media updates and written blogs.
+This is expected to increase even further during 2018, meaning live streaming is not a social marketing tool you should be neglecting.

 You don’t need to invest in modern technology and fancy video cameras to get involved.
-Facebook and Instagram support live streaming, in extremely good quality, too.
-As the demand for live streaming continues to surge, the services supporting this will only keep getting better and better and it has now become an expectation of your brand, rather than an option.
+Facebook and Instagram support live streaming, in outstanding quality, too.
+As the demand for live streaming continues to surge, the technology supporting this service will keep improving.
+Live streams and videos are now an expectation of your brand, rather than an option.

-Statics for live streaming and its positive effects on social media marketing campaigns blew up in 2017 and even regular video posts outperform all other content by a country mile, so make sure you get involved in this social media trend ASAP.
+Statics for live streaming and its positive effects on social media marketing campaigns blew up in 2017, and regular video posts outperform all other content by a country mile, so make sure you get involved in this social media trend ASAP.

 Don’t get left behind.